Turmeric, The “spice of life.”

 - Turmeric protects your brain cells.
 This herb is particularly helpful for people suffering from the brain fog condition.

 In Ayurvedic medicine, turmeric is used to strengthen the overall energy of the body.
 The reason why herbal experts consider turmeric as one of the greatest gifts of Mother Nature is that it has an enormous amount of healing properties.
-Thus it is used to ease up different kind of conditions ranging from those of gastrointestinal problems to menstrual conditions.
+Thus it is used to ease up different kinds of conditions ranging from those of gastrointestinal problems to menstrual conditions.
 In several animal studies, it has also been confirmed that turmeric has wound healing abilities, applied either orally or as a local application.

 Recent claims are that curcumin’s anti-inflammatory and antioxidant actions may be useful in preventing Alzheimer’s dementia and Parkinson’s disease.